CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 I came across a few nice resouces while researching it, including this page on the [Fixfocus specifically](https://www.collection-appareils.fr/x/html/camera-2451-Balda_Fixfocus.html), a lovely [interactive timeline of the Balda Camera](https://www.collection-appareils.fr/Timeline/frise.php?Marque=Balda) models, and an in depth review of a [newer iteration of my camera](https://schneidan.com/2015/11/09/all-about-the-balda-pontina-probably-camera/).
 HP5+ 400

+apparently https://zackscamerarepair.com/camera-repairs/ this is the guy to go to for weird camera repairs

 <div class="grid-container grid-2x2">
     <div class="image-div">